karlaxnieves/support-git-delete-yespo/reference/API/getting-started-with-your-api/index.md

 ## Data charset

 The default charset is UTF-8.\
-If you want to send or receive data in another charset use the following HTTP header:
+If you want to send or receive data in another charset, use the following HTTP header:

 **Content-Type: application/json; charset=UTF-8**